audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     when recording in 24-bit quality.
 You may record for 50% longer than the indicated time.

- * Pressing Play (but not Space) in a second project when another is already playing stops playback of the first project

  * Automatic Crash Recovery disregards track zoom level and position

  * Projects created by Audacity 1.1.x or earlier are no longer